 Chaos0911: I would probably say so among other things such as growing up in the south where music is a way of living.
 Louisiana, music, and food all day every day.

 Dami: When making music, where do you grab inspiration from?

-Dami: Can you tell us more about your new single, “The Middle”?
+Dami: Can you tell us a bit more about both singles?

-Dami: When making The Middle, what did you want listeners to take away from it?
+Dami: What do you want listeners to take away after listening to it?

 Dami: What’s your creative process like?

-Dami: What’s been your most memorable moment as an artist?
+Dami: What’s been the hardest part of being an artist?